 Gives you an understanding in how deliverability is for each domain.
 If you have a high ratio here, you may need to address this and try to understand why your emails are bouncing and what you can do to mitigate that.
-A high ratio that is left unattended may effect your deliverability.
-Remember – the better the list quality and user activity is, the better the deliverability is.
+A high ratio that is left unattended may affect your deliverability.
+Remember—the better the list quality and user activity, the better the deliverability.
 Depending on the reasons for the bounces, the domain may gradually consider you as a poor sender as the list management is left unattended over time.

-At the same time, you may have cases with 100% Share of domain and the total amount of recipients for that domain is no more than 4 email addresses.
+At the same time, you may have cases with 100 % Share of domain and the total amount of recipients for that domain is no more than four email addresses.
 This can be at a small private domain or a company domain.
-In this case, this maybe doesn’t even matter for your overall marketing as far as you are concerned.
+In this case, this may not even matter for your overall marketing as far as you're concerned.

-The unknowns are… unknowns.. so it is hard to define them anyway.
-The Unknown status-number represents email addresses where the recipient mail server has not yet sent a response regarding the email's status.
-You may see many unknowns to start with and as Voyado receives updated information about the status, this be updated in the statistics.
+The unknowns are unknowns, making it hard to define them.
+The Unknown status number represents email addresses where the recipient mail server hasn't yet sent a response regarding the email's status.
+You may see many unknowns to start with, and as Engage receives updated information about the status, this is updated in the statistics.
 Please note that an unknown can “become” a delivered, just as well as a hard bounce.

 The export of statuses

-The Domain overview will give you an overview to help you decide if you have to dig deeper into the statistics, analyze and look for mitigation.
+The Domain overview will help you decide if you must dig deeper into the statistics, analyze, and look for mitigation.

-For more details - “Export status codes”.
+For more details—“Export status codes”.
 This will download an excel file with detailed statuses for each soft bounced or hard bounced address.
-For the unknows, you can´t do this export as Voyado doesn´t have any more data.
+For the unknowns, you can´t do this export as Engage doesn't have any more data.

 Even though Status codes sound a bit technical and there are a few “strange” numbers and codes in the Excel file, this is nothing technical at all.
-Actually, this is an easy to use, fantastic sheet for marketeers to better understand the sendouts and take needed actions.
+This is an easy to use, fantastic sheet for marketeers to better understand the send-outs and take needed actions.
 The columns in the Excel file specified below:

-It is off course very hard, if not impossible, to cover all possible scenarios but please see below for some general pointers.
-And one important thing – the more you work with these kind and statistics, the easier it will be to see and understand the patterns.
+It’s hard to cover all possible scenarios but below are some general pointers.
+One important thing—the more you work with these kinds of statistics, the easier it will be to see and understand the patterns.

-In the example below, we are using a fictive sendout and looking at soft bounces.
+In the example below, we're using a fictive send-out and looking at soft bounces.

-The email sent to firstname.lastname@example.org has soft bounced due to the reason “550 5.7.0 Blocked - see https://support.proofpoint.com/dnsbl-lookup.cgi?ip=22.214.171.124”.
-The column Reason is giving you a hint and quite a good explanation regarding why your message to email@example.com is getting soft bounced.
+The email sent to email@example.com has soft bounced due to the reason “550 5.7.0 Blocked—see https://support.proofpoint.com/dnsbl-lookup.cgi?ip=188.8.131.52”.
+The column Reason is giving you a hint and quite a good explanation regarding why your message to firstname.lastname@example.org is getting soft bounced.
 You have a link to check out and read more to understand why me.com is stopping your communication.

-For firstname.lastname@example.org the situation is a bit different.
-Here, the reason is “552 5.2.2 Quota exceeded (mailbox for user email@example.com is full)” – so his mailbox is full.
-Pretty reasonable why the email is not getting through, correct?
+For email@example.com the situation is a bit different.
+Here, the reason is “552 5.2.2 Quota exceeded (mailbox for user firstname.lastname@example.org is full)”—so his mailbox is full.
+Pretty reasonable why the email isn't getting through.